Marshall H. Stone: Biography

 Stone was the son of Harlan Fiske Stone, who was the Chief Justice of the United States in 1941–1946.
-Marshall Stone's family expected him to become a lawyer like his father, but he became enamored of mathematics while he was a Harvard University undergraduate.
-He completed a Harvard PhD in 1926, with a thesis on differential equations that was supervised by George David Birkhoff.
+Marshall Stone's family expected him to become a lawyer like his father, but he became enamored of mathematics while he was an undergraduate at Harvard University, where he was a classmate of future judge Henry Friendly.
+He completed a PhD there in 1926, with a thesis on differential equations that was supervised by George David Birkhoff.
 Between 1925 and 1937, he taught at Harvard, Yale University, and Columbia University.
 Stone was promoted to a full professor at Harvard in 1937.

 During World War II, Stone did classified research as part of the "Office of Naval Operations" and the "Office of the Chief of Staff" of the United States Department of War.
 In 1946, he became the chairman of the Mathematics Department at the University of Chicago, a position that he held until 1952.
 While chairman, Stone hired several notable mathematicians including Paul Halmos, André Weil, Saunders Mac Lane, Antoni Zygmund, and Shiing-Shen Chern.
 He remained on the faculty at this university until 1968, after which he taught at the University of Massachusetts Amherst until 1980.

+In 1989, Stone died in Madras, India (now referred to as Chennai), due to a stroke.
+Following his death, many mathematicians praised Stone for his contributions to various mathematical fields.
+For instance, University of Massachusetts Amherst mathematician Larry Mann claimed that "Professor Stone was one of the greatest American mathematicians of this century," while Mac Lane described how Stone made the University of Chicago mathematics department the "best department in mathematics in the country in that period."